Rincon10/IETI-LAB02/README.md

    <img align="center" src="img/connect-your-application.png">
 4. Choose the *Java* driver, select the latest version and copy the *connection string*:
    <img align="center" src="img/java-driver.png">
-5. Replace the *password* with the password used when creating your database user.
+5. Replace the *password* on the *connection string* with the password used when creating your database user.
 6. Add an *Environment Variable* to the *application.properties* file to store the MongoDB URI:
     ````properties
     spring.data.mongodb.uri=${MONGODB_URI}